KristinaKripke/SweetShop/testCases.md

 5.1.
 Page load:
     5.1.1.
 Check 'Your Basket' and description are displayed.
     5.1.2.
 Check input 'Billing address' and 'Payment' sections are displayed.
     5.1.3.
-Check 'Total' is displayed and shows correct price.
+Check 'Total' is displayed.
     5.1.4.
 Check 'Delivery' options 'Collect' and 'Standard Shipping' are available.
     5.1.5.
 Check 'Promo code' textbox is displayed.
     5.1.6.
 Check button 'Continue to checkout' is displayed.